Rick Steves' Art of the Middle Ages

 Meanwhile, in the southwest of Europe, the world of Islam was shining a highly cultured and influential light into medieval Europe.
 In the year 711, North African Muslims crossed the Strait of Gibraltar, conquering and converting.
 For the next seven centuries, much of Spain was ruled by these Moors.

 [56, Moorish rule, 711–1492] Córdoba was the leading city of Muslim Spain.
 Arguably Europe's cultural capital in the 9th century, it had perhaps ten times the population of Paris.

-[57, Mezquita (mosque), Córdoba] Its massive former mosque dominates the tangled medieval city that surrounds it.
+[57, Mezquita (mosque), late 8th–10th century, Córdoba] Its massive former mosque dominates the tangled medieval city that surrounds it.
 Grand gates lead to the courtyard.
 Inside is a forest of delicate columns and horseshoe arches built ten centuries ago.
 The columns and arches seem to recede to infinity, as if reflecting the immensity and complexity of God's creation.
 Under their rule, this distinctive style of the Moors spread throughout southwestern Europe, or the Iberian Peninsula.

-[58, The Alhambra, 14th century, Granada, Spain] Granada's Alhambra, the last and greatest Moorish palace, shows off the splendor of that Muslim civilization.
+[58, Alhambra, 14th century, Granada, Spain] Granada's Alhambra, the last and greatest Moorish palace, shows off the splendor of that Muslim civilization.
 The math necessary to construct this palace dazzled Europeans of the age.

 The décor was exquisite, artfully combining both engineering and aesthetics…water and stone.
 In the throne room, the sultan would sit regally, under an awe-inspiring wooden ceiling.
 With 8,000 pieces inlaid like a giant jigsaw puzzle, it symbolizes the complexity of Allah's infinite universe.